-These chicken taquitos are baked, not fried!
+These mexican street corn chicken taquitos are baked, not fried!
 Filled with juicy shredded chicken, charred corn, cheeses, jalapeños and spices.
 They are extra crispy and packed with the filling so you can eat them for an easy weeknight dinner.

 Forget those little frozen taquitos mom used to make for you and your friends after school, this is the ultimate taquitos dinner recipe you can serve your family!